vladbizin/algorithms_course/README.md

 # algorithms_course
-A homwork repository on "Non-numerical programming algorithms" of MSU Physcics Faculty.
+A homework repository on "Non-numerical programming algorithms" of MSU Physcics Faculty.